 Tom Chambers, Professor of History, Niagara University discussed his book, Memories of War: Visiting Battlegrounds and Bonefields in the Early American Republic.

-Dr. Philip P. Mason, author and Emeritus Distinguished Professor of History at Wayne State University and the former Director of the Archives of Labor & Urban Affairs at the Walter P. Reuther Library, presented the Coy James Memorial History Lecture in November.
-Dr. Mason spoke on “Rum Running and the Roaring Twenties, Prohibition on the Michigan-Ontario Waterway.”
-The theme was selected as a Michigan complement to Ken Burns’ October series on prohibition.
+Philip P. Mason, Emeritus Distinguished Professor of History at Wayne State University and former Director of Archives of Labor & Urban Affairs at the Walter P. Reuther Library, spoke about his book Rum Running & the Roaring Twenties: Michigan and Prohibition.

-Kevin K. Gaines (University of Michigan) spoke on American Africans in Ghana: Black Expatriates in the Civil Rights Era.
-Gaines is director of the Center for Afroamerican and African Studies and professor of history at the University of Michigan.
-He is author of the award-winning Uplifting the Race: Black Leadership, Politics, and Culture during the Twentieth Century.
+Kevin K. Gaines, University of Michigan History Professor & director of the Center for Afroamerican & African Studies and author of the award-winning Uplifting the Race: Black Leadership, Politics, and Culture during the Twentieth Century, spoke on “American Africans in Ghana: Black Expatriates in the Civil Rights Era.”

-Nick Savatore (Cornell University) presented "Singing in a Strange Land: C.L.
-Franklin's Ministry from Mississippi to Detroit, 1915-1984, the focus of his most recent book.
+Nick Savatore, Cornell University Professor of History presented from his book, Singing in a Strange Land: C.L.
+Franklin's Ministry from Mississippi to Detroit, 1915-1984.